artisticcheese/artisticcheesecontainer/legacyapp/README.md

 * **Buggy code** <BR>
 This URL will crash server if executed more then 2 times in a row http://gregwin2008.eastus.cloudapp.azure.com/crash.aspx
 * **Memory leak code** <BR>
 This URL will leak about 1 MB on each execution http://gregwin2008.eastus.cloudapp.azure.com/leak.aspx.
-To see leak execute powershell below and use Fiddler to execute 2000 requests against URL above
+To see leak use Fiddler to execute 2000 requests against URL above
 Check memory usage of application pool in IIS Manager.
 Shall be around 500 MB.

 * **Runaway CPU app** <BR>